 There are a number of great robo-advisors out there, and many large financial institutions have their own versions of robo-advisors.
 But are they right for your specific situation?
 Let’s take a look at the pros and cons:

 Who May Benefit from a Robo-Advisor?

 Robo-advisors can be great for people who are just getting started with investing.
 Generally, these programs can help you project how much you need to save to meet a certain goal, and they can offer guidance on how much you should save each month to meet that goal.
 As someone new to the world of investing, meeting with an advisor can be intimidating, which makes these online options a great starting point for those just looking to get their feet wet.

 Hiring a comprehensive financial manager might not be a viable option for some people.
 If you’re wary of taking on the costs that come with hiring a traditional financial advisor, then a robo-advisor can be an affordable alternative.
 Without the costs of human labor, these platforms can provide similar services at a fraction of the cost.

-Many of the robo-advisors out there have their own apps, meaning you can check in on your account balances, see your rate or return and adjust your investment options anywhere with internet service.
-Depending on your goals and lifestyle, the convenience of a robo-advisor may be the best option for you.
+Many of the robo-advisors out there have their own apps, meaning you can check in on your account balances, see your rate of return, and adjust your investment options anywhere with internet service.
+Depending on your goals and lifestyle, the convenience of a robo-advisor may be just what you’re looking for.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.